e-r-w/RuleSet-Validation/README.md

 ## But how do I use RuleSet Validation?

   Why you simply have to register a rule set and use the `data-rule-set-validate` directive on your form inputs!
-RuleSet Validation will use the `name` attribute on the form input tag to find validation rules you've registered as well as setting the native form validation state.
+RuleSet Validation will use the name attribute to identify related rule sets (so make sure you name things consistently!) and expects the form input to be wrapped in a form with a name (which again, should match your rule sets), as well as using ngModel to identify and set the state of the input (dirty/pristine etc).
+Without these three attributes, Rule Set validation will not work

   Oh and don't forget to include the module in your app: